ember-learn/ember-blog/content/ember-4-6-released.md

 ---
-title: Ember VER Released
+title: Ember 4.5 Released
 authors:
-  - the-crowd # replace with real authors from the author folder (add yourself if you're not there)
+  - jen-weber
-date: 2022-XX-XXT00:00:00.000Z
+date: 2022-07-13T21:00:00.000Z
 tags:
   - releases
   - '2022'
   - version-4-x
 ---

-Today the Ember project is releasing version VER of Ember.js, Ember Data, and Ember CLI. <!-- Block start: Uncomment if an LTS candidate --><!--This release of Ember.js is an LTS (Long Term Support) candidate.
+Today the Ember project is releasing version 4.6 of Ember.js, Ember Data, and Ember CLI. <!-- Block start: Uncomment if an LTS candidate --><!--This release of Ember.js is an LTS (Long Term Support) candidate.
 LTS candidates prioritize stability over the addition of new features, and have an extended support schedule.--><!-- Block end -->

-This release kicks off the VER+0.1 beta cycle for all sub-projects.
+This release kicks off the 4.6+0.1 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

 You can read more about our general release process here: